 #### Project manager, Product Owner and Business Analyst (Business roles or BRs for simplicity of the article)

 As the link between the business-side and technical implementation the Business roles do have the responsibility to translate the stakeholder’s requirements into manageable but also implementable packages, therefor people in these roles do need the skillset to communicate with both sides of the development process.
 This role has the challenging task to manage expectations and communication of realistic timelines and delays of deadlines to the stakeholder.
 But also needs to work close with the dev-team by translating requirements from a visionary view or idea (Stakeholder) to implementable epics, user-stories and acceptance criteria.
 It is important, that these roles don't talk about a technical detail, but about the feature’s behaviour.
 BRs should only explain what a feature should do in certain situations.
-Based on that BRs should work with the dev team on a common understanding for epics and user-stories and define the acceptance criteria's accordingly.
+Based on that BRs should work with the dev team on a common understanding for epics and user-stories and define the acceptance criteria accordingly.

 So, the responsibilities of these roles could be something like that: